OpenNebula/docs/source/installation_and_configuration/ha/frontend_ha.rst

 OpenNebula Front-end HA
 ================================================================================

 OpenNebula provides a built-in mechanism to ensure high availability (HA) of the core Front-end services - ``opennebula`` (i.e., daemon ``oned``) and ``opennebula-scheduler`` (i.e., daemon ``mm_sched``).
-Services needs to be deployed and configured across several hosts and a distributed consensus protocol to provides fault-tolerance and state consistency across them.
-Such a deployment is resilient to a failure of at least a single host (depends on total number of hosts).
+Services need to be deployed and configured across several hosts and a distributed consensus protocol to provide fault-tolerance and state consistency across them.
+Such deployment is resilient to the failure of at least a single host (it depends on the total number of hosts).

 In this section, you learn the basics of how to bootstrap a distributed highly available OpenNebula Front-end.